 This concept involves an appreciation of how religion plays an important role in the lives of some people.

 - Understand values

 This concept involves an appreciation of how many people place values as an important aspect of their lives.

-At The Wilfred Owen School we follow the Shropshire Agreed Syllabus for Religious Education.
-We have developed a programme of study that ensures Religious Education incorporates a broad range of skills including investigation, exploration, questioning, enquiry, interpretations, application, communication, sharing, understanding, evaluation, sensitivity, empathy, self-understanding and reflection.
+At The Wilfred Owen School we follow the Shropshire Agreed Syllabus for Religious Education using Discovery RE to support our teaching and learning.
+We have developed a personalised programme of study that ensures Religious Education incorporates a broad range of skills including investigation, exploration, questioning, enquiry, interpretations, application, communication, sharing, understanding, evaluation, sensitivity, empathy, self-understanding and reflection.
 The coverage of RE in the school’s Scheme of Work is broad and balanced and ensures that the work set is appropriate to the needs and abilities of the children.
 We actively challenge stereotypical comments or images about faith traditions and try to ensure that all beliefs and views are given equal respect.

 Our school is well resourced in Religious Education, we have a wide range of artefacts, which reflect a range of religious traditions and cultures which are used regularly to enhance the teaching and learning of Religious Education throughout the school.
 Guidance is given to staff and pupils on the use and treatment of artefacts to identify their special religious nature and ensure they are handled with respect and dignity.
 We invite representatives from faith communities into school and we make various visits, thus exploring religion as a living phenomena.